marcelocmachado/BrazilianFootball/BR_Football.md

 We can notice that only 4 teams - **Flamengo**, **Fluminense**, **Santos** and **Sao Paulo** have participated in all First Division Seasons (2003-2021).

 In 2003 and 2004, 24 teams played the First Division.
-The goal after those years was to have only 20 teams participating.
+The objective after those years was to have only 20 teams participating.
 2005 was a transitional year - with 22 teams - and finally, from 2006 until today, the tournament has 20 teams.
 Since not all clubs have same amount of games played in the First Division tournament - some got relegated and some were promoted to the First Division after 2003 - we have to find out the total number of games played to help us on further analysis.

 The following table shows the teams with the most appearences in the First Division.